 How to Do Your Part in Preventing Distracted Driving

 - Have discussions about distracted driving with your peers.
 Texting while driving is not just a teen issue.
-Adults are also participants in this type of behavior, and you have the power to remind them of what they risk when they send a text message from behind the wheel.
+Adults are also participants in this behavior, and you can remind them of what they risk when they send a text message from behind the wheel.

 - Create rules and enforce them.
-In addition to requiring the use of safety belts, make sure all occupants inside your vehicle put their phones away before you move.
+In addition to requiring safety belts, ensure all occupants inside your vehicle put their phones away before you move.
 It isn’t just your own phone that can become a distraction.
 Some drivers may be distracted by their passengers’ actions as well.
 If you happen to be a passenger, be respectful and helpful by choosing not to become a distraction yourself.

-For more information, you can visit the NHSTA at www.nhtsa.gov to learn more about the dangers of distracted driving and how you can make a difference in the effort to address this concern.
+Click here for more information; you can visit the NHSTA to learn more about the dangers of distracted driving and how you can make a difference in addressing this concern.